cabforum/smime/SBR.md

 ## 4.2 Certificate application processing

-Prior to issuing a Certificate that includes a Mailbox Address, the CA SHALL retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).
+Starting on March 15, 2025 prior to issuing a Certificate that includes a Mailbox Address, the CA SHALL retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).

 If the CA issues a Certificate, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.